PerfectDreams/DockerSwarmTutorial/README.md

 Don't worry, *it is also painfully hard on Kubernetes too*. 😭

 My Swarm node Virtual Machine has 4GBs of RAM, 4 cores.
 So let's do some tests on it!
 The application will be using Java 17 (you MUST use Java 8.0_131 or above because Java didn't respect cgroups before that.
-We are in `${InsertYearHere}` already, move on to Java 17!!)
-The code that we will be using is:
+We are in `${InsertYearHere}` already, move on to Java 17!!) and will print memory and CPU stats to the console before quitting.
+If you want to play around with it on your computer, [the container is public](https://github.com/MrPowerGamerBR/DebugAllocationContainers/pkgs/container/debugallocationcontainers)!
 ```kotlin
 fun main() {
     val mb = 1024 * 1024